• Facebook

 These fried ravioli are cheese ravioli coated in seasoned breadcrumbs, then fried to golden brown perfection.
 Toasted ravioli are a fun and unique appetizer that are easy to make!

 If you love Italian food, you’ll love these fried ravioli.
-They’re crispy, flavorful and delicious dipped in marinara sauce.
+They’re crispy, flavorful and delicious dipped in homemade marinara sauce.

 Fried Ravioli Recipe | Toasted Ravioli | Ravioli Recipe | Italian Appetizer #ravioli #appetizer #italian #pasta #dinneratthezoo Fried Ravioli Recipe | Toasted Ravioli | Ravioli Recipe | Italian Appetizer #ravioli #appetizer #italian #pasta #dinneratthezoo